jonnyjackson26/learn-markdown-game/README.md

 add a gradient layer thing to show progress

 # Todo:
+eachtime i go to a new level, clear the input bc sometimes i get extra newlines

-for the live editor have it show download button and horizontal/veritcal toggle button add a hint button that shows a gif?
+for the live editor have it show download button and horizontal/veritcal toggle button add a hint button that shows a gif? add type in levels and some are checkpoints and then at those checkpoints in the progress bar, put a star

 make text wrap in the bottom bar